-- When tagging a commit in this repository, create a pulse in this group with this prefix.
+- When tagging a commit in this repository, create an item with this prefix.

-- When a new pull request is opened in repository, create a pulse in group.
+- When pull request is opened in repository, create an item and sync future changes from GitHub.

-- When a pulse ID is mentioned in a commit in this repository, create an update to the relevant pulse.
+- When an item ID is mentioned in commit to this repository, create an update to the relevant item.

-- When push to master branch of repository, create pulse in group.
+- When pushed to master branch of this repository, create an item.

-- When issue created in this repository, create a pulse in this group.
+- When an issue is created in this repository, create an item an sync future changes from GitHub.